yjbanov/luci.dart/README.md

 - Compile Web tests to JavaScript on a powerful Linux server, then test it on Windows/Edge and macOS/Safari.

-Consider splitting the work into targets and setting different requirements on each target for better resource utilization.
+Targets can specify what build agent profile they require to run. `luci.dart` only refers to agent profiles using string identifiers.
+It knows nothing about the agents themselves.

+Using different agent profiles for each target offers better resource utilization.
+For example, you don't have to occupy a 32-core Linux server for a build step that runs a test on an Android device.

 ### Workspace